Back To Top

 • Ion technology: Works to break down water molecules and spread moisture evenly throughout the hair.
 The result?
 Reduced frizz and static, sealed in moisture and a high-shine finish.

-• Cable length: Beneficial in any hair dryer, a long cord comes in extra handy when diffusing curls as it makes it easier to move the dryer around – not to mention preventing you from being limited to the vicinity of a wall socket.
+• Cable length: Beneficial in any hair dryer, a long cable comes in extra handy when diffusing curls as it makes it easier to move the dryer around – and prevents you from being limited to the vicinity of a wall socket.

 FAQs